Half Locust Pose

 Awareness:

-- Physical awareness of breath-movement coordination and diagonal stretch.
+• Physical awareness of the coordination between breath and movement, and diagonal stretch..

 Learn to know more about yoga poses so you can join yoga teacher training in rishikesh and 100 hour yoga teacher training in rishikesh and 200 hour yoga teacher training in rishikesh and 300 hour yoga teacher training in rishikesh